sit-2021-int214/008-Netflix-Original-Films-And-IMDB-Scores/assignment/HW04_63130500056/README.md

 ## Part 2: Learning function from Tidyverse
-- Function slice_max(), slice_min() from package dplyr.
-It using for select rows with highest or lowest values of a variable.
+- Function slice_max() from package dplyr.
+It using for select rows with highest values of a variable.
 ```R
 Superstore_Sales %>% select(`Product Name` , Sales) %>%
   group_by(`Product Name`) %>% summarise(sumOfSales = sum(Sales)) %>% slice_max(sumOfSales)